Omer06/MemorizingWord/README.md

 * Improved project in java and used some frameworks.
 * The frameworks is : Back-End { Spring (context,mvc,security,aop) , Hibernate } and Front-End{ jsp,css(el ile yazıldı),jquery,ajax };
+* intermingled jsp and js for quick display the pages , therefore jsp can seem complex.

 For run the project(Eclipse) :